WWNC: Early years

-In its early days, WWNC, started by the Asheville Chamber of Commerce, provided weather and road reports, and music at night.
-Country legend Jimmie Rodgers was among the stars who performed on the station.
+In its early days, WWNC provided weather and road reports, and music at night.
+Country legend Jimmie Rodgers and Bascom Lamar Lunsford were among the stars who performed on the station.
+Information included "local sporting events, crop futures and farmers markets, and social and economic affairs (billed as being everything 'from house work to bridge')."
+WWNC also aired church services.
+Because the station could be heard throughout the Eastern United States and even in Canada and Mexico, WWNC became valuable in attracting tourists.
 On October 10, 1931, WWNC changed its affiliation from CBS Radio to the NBC Red Network.
-WWNC carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."

 Popular shows

 On September 10, 1936, President Franklin Roosevelt spoke at McCormick Field.
 WWNC broadcast the speech.
 The station was the Western North Carolina home to Amos and Andy, Fibber McGee and Molly and Jack Benny.
 In 1938, WWNC was one of the many stations broadcasting Orson Welles' The War of the Worlds.

 The first time the world heard Bill Monroe and the Blue Grass Boys was February 2, 1939, at 3:30 pm when the group played a fifteen-minute segment on Mountain Music Time.
 At the time, WWNC was an NBC affiliate, owned by the Asheville Citizen-Times.
 Bill Monroe and the Blue Grass Boys played the daily 3:30-3:45 Mountain Music spot until April 1, 1939.
+On that date, WWNC left NBC and rejoined CBS.

+On September 28, 1953, the Asheville Citizen-Times and WWNC were sold to Roger C. Peace and J. Kelly Sisk, owners of the Greenville News and Piedmont and WFBC in Greenville, South Carolina; the $2.3 million deal was approved by the Federal Communications Commission (FCC) that November.
+In September 1967, the News-Piedmont Company and its associated companies announced that they would merge to form Multimedia, Inc., by January 1, 1968.